geostyler/geostyler/src/Component/Symbolizer/FillEditor/FillEditor.example.md

-This demonstrates the use of FillEditor.
+This demonstrates the use of `FillEditor`.

 ```jsx
 const React = require('react');